 - Monthly plans: Many HOA software provides a range of payment plans that allow you to pay in monthly installments vs. all at once.
 Depending on the plan level, monthly fees can range anywhere from as low as $45 a month for a standard plan to as high as $600 a month for a more advanced plan.
 Keep in mind that all HOA software is different and can range in price, especially for those who may request a customized plan.
 Some software also offer users the option to pay annually, which may increase your chances of receiving an additional discount if paid in full.

 As an alternative option, consider searching for HOA management software options that allow you to have a free trial before purchasing.
-For example, TownSq offers a 14-day free trial for those that are still in the exploring phase.
+For example, TownSq offers a demo for those that are still in the exploring phase.
 During this trial, HOAs can ask questions and test different features that may be more useful for their community’s specific needs.